Inequality and education

-Our status-conscious and competitive society, argued Diane, is now mirrored in our schools including the earliest years of our nursery and primary schools, with pupils as young as two being placed in sets or ability-groups and writing themselves off as losers if they are placed at the bottom.
+Our status-conscious and competitive society, argued Diane, is now mirrored in our schools, including the earliest years of our nursery and primary schools.
+Pupils as young as two are placed in sets or ability-groups, writing themselves off as losers if they are placed at the bottom.
 In some cases, the sense of hierarchy is heightened by the names used to describe the sets.
 One researcher told Diane about a primary school that named its sets, from top to bottom, as flying squirrels, tree squirrels, ground squirrels and marmots, the latter living under the ground.

 A child named Jason explained to Diane’s research team how the setting system impacts on children like himself, saying: “Some kids they just can’t do it, like they find the work too hard or they can’t concentrate because there is too much going on for them.
 Then they are put like as rubbish learners and put in the bottom set, and no one cares about them even though they are the ones who need the most help.
 They should be getting the most help.”